-The international museum day theme for 2020 “Museums for equality: Diversity and Inclusion” calls on museums to open doors for diverse audience.
+The international museum day theme of “Museums for equality: Diversity and Inclusion” calls on museums to open doors for diverse audience.
 However, Researchers in the United States, United Kingdom and Israel found empirical evidence that museums in general lag behind other social institutions in regards to accommodating people living with disabilities such as wheelchair users, the visually challenged, and hearing impaired people.
 Museums play a crucial role in society by educating the public and representing diverse aspects of culture through their exhibits.
 People with physical disabilities are part of the community that is educated or represented by museums.
 Subsequently it is imperative to render museums accessible to these communities by providing reasonable accommodation in respect to their disabilities within the museum perimeters.
 This article discusses some of the access barriers which hinder the lame, blind and deaf from fully enjoying and benefiting from services offered by museums.
 The discussion also stresses the significance of catering to this disadvantaged segment of the population.

 The primary barrier which physically challenged members of the community, particularly those who are using wheel chairs, find themselves having to battle against its mobility and access to museums.
 In research conducted in Israel many wheelchair users referred to mobility as a main obstacle.
 Peoria, Reichel, and Brandt note that: “The interviewees expressed interest in the physical obstacles they have to face in terms of access by public transportation (e.g. bus or taxi) or by foot.”
 (2008, p.122).